ScholarlyDrudge/take-home/README.md

 Design and build a comments feed that displays all comments and notifies a user in real-time when new comments are added.

-Here is the data schema for a Comment:
+Here is the data schema for a Message:
 * id: INTEGER
 * name: TEXT
 * created: DATETIME